Mahes2/bahasa-daerah-indonesia/README.md

 [![Static Badge](https://img.shields.io/badge/API%20Documentation-Swagger%20UI-green)](#)

 This repository provides a comprehensive list of bahasa daerah (local languages) in Indonesia.
-It is a Completely Free API Project brought to you.
+It is a Completely Free Open API Project brought to you.

 ## 📚 API Documentation